 Offering Moroccan classics that will blow your mind, this cute little restaurant is also widely known for its chocolate crepes.

-Stay where luxury meets history at La Sultana Marrakech
+22. Stay at La Sultana Marrakech

 Ever wondered what a maximalist style looks like?